-There is a troubling trend in the media to pursue a non-mom-bod, pre-baby body.
+There’s is a troubling trend in the media to pursue a non-mom-bod, pre-baby body.
 When I Googled “mom bod,” I was faced with horrible definitions filled with misogynistic body hate.
-The presentation is that a mom bod is the result of a woman who has “let herself go.”
+The idea is that a mom bod is the result of a woman who has “let herself go.”
 But the truth is that a mom bod is simply a body that is allowed to exist as-is.

-Women are living in a state of near-constant body hate and fear of not meeting the standards promoted in our society.
-We live in a body-obsessed, diet-culture society.
+Women are living in a state of near-constant body hate and fear.
+We worry about not meeting the standards promoted in our society.
+Living in a body-obsessed, diet-culture society makes us vulnerable to body hate.
 We don’t become less obsessed with our bodies when we have children.
 In fact, as we enter middle age and start to notice natural signs of aging, we often become even more susceptible to body judgment.

 Never are we allowed or expected to simply exist in our bodies and accept that they are exactly as they are supposed to be.
-Even the moms who write about accepting mom bods almost always mention their “healthy” habits, which almost always include at least one eating disorder behavior such as cutting out sugar, carbs, animal products, or other food category.
+Even the moms who write about accepting mom bods almost always mention their “healthy” habits, which usually include at least one eating disorder behavior.
+They’re often counting calories, steps, carbs, fat, etc.